how to produce music mpc daw

 So how should you get started?

-For example, if you’re an aspiring hip-hop producer, after choosing the right DAW, you may want to buy some drum pads, a keyboard, and a good sampler.
-Alternatively, if you want to make rock music, you’ll want some guitars, some real drums, a home studio set-up, and a recording-oriented DAW.
+For example, if you're an aspiring hip-hop producer, after choosing the right DAW, you may want to buy some drum pads, a keyboard, and a good sampler.
+Alternatively, if you're focused on song production for rock, you'll want some guitars, some real drums, a home studio set-up, and a recording-oriented DAW.

 music production studio gear